Petrology Home Page

 * Transparent functionality & availability (open sourcefreeware, WWW)

-- Petrograph, a program to visualize, elaborate and model geochemical data. http://www.unipg.it/~maurip/SOFTWARE.htm
+- (Link Down?)
+Petrograph, a windows program to visualize, elaborate and model geochemical data. http://www.unipg.it/~maurip/SOFTWARE.htm